hax3xploit/script-dump/README.md

 ## filter.py

 > This Python code sorts files in a directory by extension and removes duplicate files using MD5 hashing, and generates a file containing the hashes of the remaining files.

+## sql-writer.py

+> This Python script finds all code files with specific extensions in the input folder, and writes SQL queries for each code file into the output folder concurrently using multithreading.